Uninett/Argus/docs/index.rst

 Welcome to Argus' documentation!
 ================================

 Argus is an alert aggregator for monitoring systems.

+.. openapi:: ../argus-openapi.yml

 .. toctree::
    about-argus